BAMresearch/datastoredays-apr2025-group-2/README.md

 # Data Store Days - Group 2
-A repository containing the documentation of the Group 2 for the Data Store Days organized in BAM on 9-11 April 2025.
+A repository containing the documentation of the Group 2 for the Data Store Days organized in BAM on April, 9 to 11, 2025.